-Explore, discover and learn about the magical rainforest and ocean ecosystems of Southeast Alaska on this 8- to 10-day expedition with a variety of flexible routes and embarkation ports.
+Explore, discover and learn about the magical rainforest and ocean ecosystems of Southeast Alaska on this 8-day expedition with a variety of flexible routes and embarkation ports.
 This glacial wilderness supports a diversity of wildlife as varied as the landscape.
 Late August and September are a terrific times to watch bears fishing in salmon streams, humpback whales feeding in preparation for migration to warmer waters and birds migrating from arctic to southern climes.

 Humpback whales, orcas, harbor porpoise and Dall’s porpoise, white-sided dolphins, Stellar sea lion and numerous sea birds are just some of the species sighted frequently on this cruise.
 In the rainforest, also hope to see black bear, brown bear and mountain goats.
 Enjoy an average of three to four hours of cruising each day.
 The rest of each day is spent exploring the glacial fjords and bays by kayak or hiking on shore.